Call now for a FREE Consultation

 Whilst there are a number of defences that can be argued, you should be very wary of anyone who tells you that there is a magical defence to speeding as there is a wealth of misinformation on the internet.
 If you have been charged with speeding and wonder whether you may have a defence, please call for advice and a no obligation consultation on how we can help.

-In all speeding cases, the magistrates have the discretion not to endorse penalty points for the offence if they are satisfied that there were “special reasons” in connection with the offence.
-For instance, if you were driving at excess speed owing to an emergency, subject to the facts, it may be argued that penalty points should not be endorsed.
+In all speeding cases the magistrates have a discretion not to endorse penalty points for the offence if they are satisfied that there were “special reasons” in connection with the offence.
+For instance if you were driving at excess speed owing to an emergency, subject to the facts, it may be argued that penalty points should not be endorsed.

-Our solicitors have successfully avoided the endorsement of penalty points on behalf of a number of clients for reasons ranging from rushing to get to a toilet to having a genuine and honest misunderstanding of the speed limit in force.
-If you believe that you may have “special reasons”, please contact us for advice a no-obligation consultation on how we can help.
+Our solicitors for speeding offences have successfully avoided the endorsement of penalty points on behalf of a number of clients for reasons ranging from rushing to get to a toilet to having a genuine and honest misunderstanding of the speed limit in force.
+If you believe that you may have “special reasons”, please contact us for advice a no obligation consultation on how we can help.

 If you have not been offered a Speed Awareness Course and you believe that you should be eligible, please contact us in order to discuss how we may help you.